 The worst thing you can do when creating your website is to just “wing it”, without a plan.
 If you fail to nail down a clear vision of what your website goals are and what you actually want to accomplish with your website – you are going to set yourself up for a huge headache.
 Not only will your decision-making throughout the website design process be more complicated, but you might find it also more difficult to measure the positive impact of your website once you’re done.

 That’s why the first step in creating an effective website is to set some goals!
 Don’t skip this step just because you’re too antsy to get your website up or too lazy to get a little introspective.
 Typically, goals for your website fall into one of two categories: quantitative and qualitative.

 Qualitative goals aren’t exactly measurable, but they are important because they give your website its personality and identity.
 These goals will influence everything from the content you share, to the layout and design, and will be impacted by the type of website you are planning to create.

 For instance, an e-commerce website will have different goals than a content-driven media site for a well-known influencer.
 The goals you might want to include here could be:

 - Creating credibility and establishing industry expertise through blogging

 - Becoming a go-to resource for helpful tools and insights

 - Showcasing your community involvement

-Here are some examples of quantifiable data you should monitor on a regular basis (weekly, monthly, quarterly, or annually are typical evaluation periods), constantly striving for significant gains in each:
+Here are some examples of quantifiable data you can/should monitor on a regular basis (weekly, monthly, quarterly, or annually are typical evaluation periods), constantly striving for notable gains in each: